The Princess Diaries (film): Set and locations

 The Princess Diaries was filmed on a budget of $26 million.
-Principal photography took place from September to December 2000, with filming beginning one month before Cabot's novel was published.
-It was filmed on Stage 2 at Walt Disney Studios in Burbank, California, the same sound stage on which Mary Poppins, which starred Andrews in the titular role, had been filmed during the 1960s.
-The stage was later renamed the "Julie Andrews Stage" in honor of the actress' contributions.
-Andrews recalled having to constantly walk up and down the set's main staircase while struggling to remain regal and composed in appearance.
-Additionally, Marshall resided in the same house that Andrews herself had rented while filming Mary Poppins, having lived in the building since 1974.
-Marshall joked that he and the actress had "amazing" karma due to sharing several similarities and coincidences.
-The Washington Post contributor Kristal Brent Zook remarked that Marshall and Andrews have also "proved themselves masters of the modern fairy tale" due to both of their repertoires consisting largely of romantic, Cinderella-themed material.
+Principal photography took place from September to December 2000, although filming had originally been scheduled to begin one month before the novel was published.
+It was filmed on Stage 2 at Walt Disney Studios in Burbank, California, the same sound stage where Mary Poppins starring Andrews had been filmed during the 1960s.
+The stage was later renamed the "Julie Andrews Stage" in honor of her work there.
+Additionally, Marshall resided in the same house Andrews herself had rented while filming Mary Poppins, having lived in the building since 1974.
+Exterior shooting in San Francisco lasted two and a half weeks.
+The former Engine Company No. 43 fire station on Brazil Avenue in the Excelsior District served as Mia and Helen's home, with its interior recreated in the studio.
+Mia's private school, Grove High School, was represented by Bob Lurie's recently vacated mansion and the rooftop of the Hamlin School.
+The cable car accident was filmed at Broadway and Taylor Streets.
+However, the beach party sequence was filmed in Malibu; the production designers decorated Zuma Beach to resemble San Francisco's Baker Beach.
+Mount St. Mary's College in Los Angeles, formerly the Edward L. Doheny Mansion, was used as the location for The Genovian Consulate.

-The film was shot on several locations throughout California, with Alverno High School serving as Mia's private school Grove High School.
-A refurbished fire station named Engine Company No. 43 was used as Mia and Helen's home, located on Brazil Avenue.
-In 2014, the building was listed for sale at $2.6 million.
-Mount St. Mary's College, formerly the Doheny Mansion, was used as the location for The Genovian Consulate.
-Unlike much of the film, which was filmed in San Francisco, the beach party sequence was filmed in Malibu.
-The production designers decorated Malibu's Zuma Beach to resemble San Francisco's Baker Beach.